CS-433/ml-project-2-eeg_ml/README.md

     - [Statistic Analysis](#statistic-analysis)

 ## Overview
+We consider investigating the effect of gender in word production by classifying Electroencephalography (EEG) brain signals.
+The EEG signals are analyzed using various models.
+To understand the disparity of brain activities between female and male, we propose a gradient-based method to indicate the brain regions and time periods exhibiting dominant differences in the picture naming task, which helps us reveal dynamic changes of brain in a more accurate and easier fashion.

-You can find the codes here for gender classification from EEG data.
+You can find the codes here for gender classification on EEG data and for significance visualization of signal dissimilarities.
 We implement 4 models, including a linear model (LIN), a multilayer perceptron (MLP), a recurrent model (GRU) and a convolutional model (CNN).

 ## Prerequisites
 - Python 3